 Andy is 36, from Shropshire and is a true inspiration for all those who struggle with their mental health.
 Andy spent most of my adult life living for work and wasn’t happy with his lifestyle, diet or priorities.
 He is open about suffering from depression and anxiety since 2004, hoping it would go away or he’d snap out of it one day.

 But on his birthday in 2015, he made huge lifestyle changes including his changing his diet, drinking habits, stopping smoking and lack of exercise.
 Plus giving up his flash car and quitting his job.
 Wow, that’s some huge changes!

-Andy started to focus on all things he loved in his early twenties including nature, wildlife, photography and the beautiful outdoors.
+Andy started to focus on all the things he loved in his early twenties including nature, wildlife, photography and the beautiful outdoors.
 He began hill walking locally.
 From here, his passion for the outdoors quickly grew, less than a year later he was taking on the National Three Peaks Challenge (Ben Nevis, Scafell Pike and Snowdon).
 He says, he remembers driving through Fort William to Ben Nevis and thinking, wow, this is just incredible!
 I know that feeling after finally climbing the mighty Ben Nevis last year too.

-I love how Andy shares some gorgeous hiking photos but also some close-up nature and wildlife shots.
+I love how Andy shares some gorgeous hiking photos on Instagram but also some close-up nature and wildlife shots.
 You can tell how much hiking means to him, it’s a massive factor in changing his life and fighting his mental health issues.
 Andy is truly in his element when it’s him, his dog, his camera hiking in the mountains.

 Ellie Dickinson @elliejellyd